JoeyTurn/joeyturn.github.io/src/content/projects/hea.md

 ## Introduction and Motivation

 One of the biggest goals of deep learning theory is to explain the underlying black-box machine learning system.
-One notable observation is that we want to describe how the models react to certain data being presented: we want to be able to understand that a machine sees a cat by the shape of its ears or the color of its fur rather than sporatic correlations between the cat images we gave it during training; we hope that large language models can be understood by presenting it certain sentences to see which parts of the network are activated; we imagine the attention mechanism is putting together an understandable relation between the words we give it; and many, many more examples.
+One notable observation is that we want to describe how the models react to certain data being presented: we want to be able to understand that a machine sees a cat by the shape of its ears or the color of its fur rather than sporadic correlations between the cat images we gave it during training; we hope that large language models can be understood by presenting them with certain sentences to see which parts of the network are activated; we imagine the attention mechanism is putting together an understandable relation between the words we give it; and many, many more examples.
 In the simplest machine learning system, we've actually already done this: linear regression can be viewed as tending to "learn" (fit the slope to) the parts of the data that have the highest covariance first before fitting those with lower covariance later.
 While there are many trying to perform a similar in spirit *data-dependent* analysis of large language models, these systems are overwhelmingly complex, enough so to where it isn't clear that tackling the hardest-case, most cutting-edge system is actually the correct way forward.
-Instead, it is my belief (and once those of the [phage group](https://en.wikipedia.org/wiki/Phage_group) in biology) that we should go to an Occum's razor of models: one that is simple enough to capture key phenomena, and no more complex.
+Instead, it is my belief (and once those of the [phage group](https://en.wikipedia.org/wiki/Phage_group) in biology) that we should go to an Occam's razor of models: one that is simple enough to capture key phenomena, and no more complex.

 [Kernel Ridge Regression](https://en.wikipedia.org/wiki/Kernel_method) (KRR) seemed to be a promising avenue--it's a machine learning method that amounts to doing linear regression on the data... just after it's been processed.
 If you're familiar with kernel regression in detail, feel free to skip to [here](#skipoverview).
 In math, we can directly compare linear and kernel regression: